fonnesbeck/Bios6301/slides/lecture1_intro.md

 # Lecture Structure

-Two hours, once per week (Mondays 1-3pm)
+Two lectures per week (Tue/Thu 1:30-2:30pm)

-10 min. break

-At the end of each lecture, you will be left with a "programming problem" that should be solved by the beginning of the next class.
+Each lecture will consist of 30-40 minutes of lecturing, followed by a hands-on "programming problem" that should be solved by the beginning of the next class.
 The contents of these exercises will be testable material on the homeworks and final exam.

 ---

 # Course Website

-### github.com/fonnesbeck/Bios301
+### fonnesbeck.github.io/Bios301

 ![Bios301 Website](images/website.png)